-The adequacy of Internal Audit is tested by our External Auditors, who changed from the Audit Commission to Grant Thornton during the year.
+The adequacy of Internal Audit is tested by our External Auditors, Grant Thornton.

 The Council has delegated to the Audit Committee responsibility for ensuring the adequacy of governance arrangements.
 Both the Senior Management Team and the Audit Committee review and monitor all external and internal audit reports.